kadirsahbaz/SUHULET/README.md

 # SUHULET
-Easy access to groups and layers using PyQGIS
+Easy access to groups and layers using PyQGIS.
+(Working on it)